alimustafa-poder/Bayaan-Blogging-App/README.md

 # Bayaan-Blogging-App
 This a full-stack project that I did using MERN Stack.
-The user can login and sign up and create, read, update and delete blogs for them.
+The user can login and sign up and create, read, update and delete blogs for themselves.
 ## Installing Using Github
 ```
 cd git clone https://github.com/alimustafa-poder/Bayaan-Blogging-App